LiyrAstroph/MICA2/docs/getting_started.rst

   * **posterior_sample1d.txt_xx**

     posterior sample for parameters.
-The postfix "_xx" means the number of Gaussians.
+The postfix "_xx" means the number of components.
     The order of parameters in posterior sample file is arranged as:

     (systematic error of continuum, sigmad, taud) * number of datasets

-    (systematic error of line, (gaussian amplitude, centeroid, sigma) * number of gaussians * number of line datasets) * number of datasets
+    (systematic error of line, (component amplitude, centroid, sigma) * number of components * number of line datasets) * number of datasets

-    sigmad, taud, gaussian amplitude and sigma are in logarithm scale; systematic errors (x) are dimensionless, defined as  x = log(1+err/err_data), where err is the real systematic error and err_data is the mean measurement error of the data.
+    sigmad, taud, component amplitude and sigma are in logarithm scale; systematic errors (x) are dimensionless, defined as  x = log(1+err/err_data), where err is the real systematic error and err_data is the mean measurement error of the data.

   * **pall.txt_xx**